E*Trade at a glance

 The broker sits near the top for fund investors, too.
-E*Trade offers more than 4,400 no-load, no-transaction-fee mutual funds, among the most (if not the very most) in the industry.
-E*Trade offers more than 250 commission-free ETFs, which add a solid complement to the wealth of mutual funds.
+E*Trade offers more than 4,600 no-load, no-transaction-fee mutual funds, among the most (if not the very most) in the industry.
+E*Trade offers all its ETFs commission-free, adding a solid complement to the wealth of mutual funds.
 Of course, while these funds are free to trade, investors still must pay the fund company’s expense ratio, which is deducted seamlessly from the fund itself.

 Trading platforms: The real standout here is E*Trade’s flagship platform, Power E*Trade, but the broker’s base platform, called E*Trade Web, offers a solid package, too.
 It’s for investors who don’t require all the advanced trading analysis but are still looking for a platform that helps source ideas.

 The web platform provides streaming quotes, charts and market commentary.
 Its screeners will help you select the stocks, bonds or funds that meet your needs.
 You can analyze options trades and backtest trading strategies.

 And for mobile traders, the broker offers E*Trade Mobile, the base trading app.
 It’s available for both Apple and Android devices, including the Apple Watch.
 The app allows you to trade stocks, bonds, ETFs, mutual funds and multi-legged options, and you’ll be able to access Bloomberg TV, research and news as well.